 3. Question the validity of these top 10 self-limiting beliefs

-Once you have pinpointed where the self-limiting belief originated from, the next step is to question the validity of the belief.
-This step cannot be skipped because it allows you to see that the belief may not be true.
+Once you have pinpointed where the belief originated from, the next limiting beliefs exercise is to question the validity of the belief.
+You cannot skip this step because it allows you to see that the belief may not be true.

-For example, let's say that you believe you’re bad at managing money.
+For example, let's say that you believe you’re bad at eating healthy and exercise.
 You may have had a negative experience in the past that led to the development of this belief.
 However, this doesn’t mean the belief is true.

 4. Reframe these top 10 self-limiting beliefs

 A great way to overcome these top 10 self-limiting beliefs is to reframe the belief.
-This step is important because it allows you to see the situation in a new light.
+The reframing step is important because it allows you to see the situation in a new light.

-For example, let's say you believe you’re not good at managing money.
-You can reframe this belief by telling yourself that you’re not good at managing money yet, but you will become good at it with practice.
+For example, let's say you believe you’re not good at budgeting.
+You can reframe this belief by telling yourself that you’re not good at budgeting currently because you haven't made a budget before, but you will become good at it with practice.

-Or, you can tell yourself that you know how to make wise decisions with your money, and you look forward to welcoming more of it into your life.
+Or, you can tell yourself that you know how to organize your money, and you look forward to welcoming more of it into your life.
+Which is an empowering belief that can help you change the narrative.

 These are both called positive affirmations, and they're perfect for combating negative beliefs.

-Give yourself grace and compassion, and repeat your positive affirmations every time you start to doubt yourself.
+Give yourself grace and compassion, and repeat your positive affirmations every time you start to doubt yourself as a limiting beliefs exercise.
 Another way to “practice believing in yourself” is to do things that are outside of your comfort zone.

 The sky is the limit when it comes to practicing new beliefs.
 Just make sure that you take actionable steps that will help you move closer to your goal.

-Final thoughts about the top 10 self-limiting beliefs
+You can overcome the top 10 self-limiting beliefs and think positively!